Skip to main content

 The FOIA and EIR makes it a criminal offence to alter, deface, block, erase, destroy or conceal any record held by the trust, with the intention of preventing disclosure to all or part of the information that an applicant is entitled to.

-Penalties can be imposed on both the trust and staff for non-compliance with the FOIA or EIR.
+Penalties can be imposed on both the trust and employees for non-compliance with the FOIA or EIR.

 All requests must be made in writing and the trust legally has 20 working days in which to respond to a request for information.